 Spray-paint rain barrels black.
 Place the barrels inside your greenhouse and fill them with water from a garden hose.
 The black barrels will create a heat sink by absorbing solar radiation during the day that will heat the water in each barrel.
 At night, the warm water will release this heat to warm the air around the barrels.

-Create a tent inside your greenhouse with bubble wrap.
+Create a tent inside your greenhouse with bubble paper.
 The air pockets in each bubble have an insulating effect that helps keep the air under the tent warmer.

 Dig a pit in the center of your greenhouse with a shovel for composting refuse.
 Compost piles can heat up to 150 degrees, which can raise the ambient temperature of the greenhouse.
 Excavate a compost pit that's 3 cubic feet in size, then fill it with alternating six-inch layers of sawdust and manure.
 Soak the compost with a garden hose until it is as damp as a wrung-out sponge.
 Cover the compost pit with a 3/4-inch sheet of plywood so you can walk over it.
 Check the compost with a thermometer that has a probe.
 Stir the compost with a shovel any time the temperature drops below 120 degrees.